-Upcoming sequel will share much terrain with Link to the Past, but will have key differences.
+Link Between Worlds will share much of Link to the Past’s terrain, but with key differences

 Kotaku reported today that the upcoming sequel to Legend of Zelda: A Link to the Past will feature the same terrain, but with key differences.

 Said Aonuma, “It’s not a direct sequel in the sense that it’s the same Link and Zelda.
 The world is the same and it might be a different generation of Link and Zelda.
 It’s the same world.
 It’s the same space.
 But in the same way that, over time, the topography can change, there will be some changes.
 The land will be affected a little bit.”